SummaIstat/RootJuice/readme.txt

 	rootJuiceConf.properties
 	seed.txt

-3) create the "myCrawlFolder" directory inside the "myDir" directory
+3) create the "myCrawlFolder" and the "binaryContent" directories inside the "myDir" directory

 4) customize the parameters inside the rootJuiceConf.properties file :